 Rachel Vergara's husband remained in the Beaumont's medium-security federal prison, which did not evacuate.
 When her husband began sending her SOS emails from inside the prison, she started a Facebook page in hopes of attracting family members of other prisoners around Houston.
 The wives she met online began forwarding her their husbands' emails from the week after Harvey, with plenty of worrying details.
 (I am not publishing the inmates' names to protect their identities.)

-Beaumont's water system was damaged, resulting in backed-up prison toilets and undrinkable tap water.
-Inmates were given two bottles of drinking water a day, according to one email, and some went more than ten days without a shower.
+Beaumont's water system was damaged, resulting in backed up prison toilets and undrinkable tap water. inmates were given two bottles of drinking water a day, according to one email, and some went over ten days without a shower.
 Occupied cells definitely flooded, according to another.
 "Prisoners are defecating in trash bags to prevent the excruciating smell of their own human feces," said one from September 3.
 "UA Unit is stagnated with the smell."
 One inmate whose account was relayed by the Houston Chronicle said he saw someone pass out from malnutrition.

 Texas prison officials declined to be interviewed.
 Azzurra Crispino of Prison Abolition Prisoner Support (PAPS) has found collecting reports of prisoners suffering in the wake of Harvey deeply frustrating.

 "I know nothing yet about Harris County Jail, where 10,000 prisoners weren't evacuated even though I know that downtown Houston flooded.
 A few of these prisons got flooded and they didn't evacuate them," Crispino told me, adding that the information she gets from official sources often can't be trusted.
 "Some of these jails will say that they evacuated their prisoners, and you later find out that means the prisoners were moved elsewhere on the same property."